WKBT Weathers Epic Storm with Avid

 “We were scrambling all last night and now again today,” Anne says, “to make sure everyone has the information they need to stay safe.
 The beautiful thing about what we’re doing is that everything is shared so everyone can see what everyone else is working on.”

-A few short years ago, WKBT ventured into the vanguard of story-centric media production often referred to as integrated news and built its news operation around the Avid iNEWS newsroom computer system.
+A few short years ago, WKBT ventured into the vanguard of story-centric media production often referred to as integrated news and built its news operation around the Avid iNEWS newsroom computer system (based upon the Avid MediaCentral Platform).
 From the beginning, iNEWS showed it could make things a great deal easier and more manageable for everyone, from journalists and loggers to editors and producers.
 The system not only brought the station an easier way to search, retrieve, edit, and playout content, but the foundation of a much more powerful, integrated news production platform.

 “She may have the latest information on whether that was a confirmed tornado,” WKBT Assignment Editor, Adam Hatfield raps out to an ad hoc meeting of WKBT news anchor, editor and news director.